Labeppel/MKTGAnalytics/README.md

 # MKTGAnalytics
 This is the portfolio of all class assignments I have completed in Marketing Customer Data Analytics.
 There are a total of 11 assignments, one for each module.
-Studying the attractiveness of marketing dynamics through coding.
+In this class, we focus on studying the attractiveness of marketing dynamics through coding.

 ## Résumé of Lauren Beppel
 * [Résumé](https://colab.research.google.com/drive/1X3JK2SysONBOuLR8azkLOYloPC5BL0Ga#scrollTo=OlyFkazpNGWF)